Skip to main content

 • Who: UC Berkeley students, staff, faculty, affiliates, and community members of all genders and identities

-• How to register: Fall 2023 Sound Healing with Joy Registration Form
+• How to register: Spring 2024 Sound Healing Registration Form

 Yoga as Healing